Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/java-lang/Buzzer.rst

 .. image:: ../_static/imgs/java_Alertor_code.png
     :align: center

-If the code fails to run, please check :doc:`Geany Configuration`.
+If the code fails to run, please check :ref:`Geany Configuration<Geany_Configuration>`.

 The following is program code:

 .. literalinclude:: ../../../freenove_Kit/Pi4j/Sketches/Sketch_06_2_Alertor/Alertor.java
     :linenos:
     :language: java
+    :dedent:

 Create a pi4j context for manipulating the GPIOs, and define the GPIO numbers that control the keys and buzzer.